-Intense pulsed light therapy (IPL) for rosacea is a treatment that can effectively destroy these blood vessels using high intensity light sources to eliminate unwanted redness.
+Intense pulsed light (IPL) for rosacea is a treatment that can effectively destroy capillaries and blood vessels responsible for contributing to rosacea by using high intensity light, which help to eliminate unwanted redness.

-Our SOLARI™ is an IPL system, differentiated from all others by its cutting-edge technology which guarantees precise treatment and minimised side effects.
+Our SOLARI™ is an IPL system, differentiated from all others by its cutting-edge technology which guarantees precise treatment with minimal side effects.

-SOLARI’s Skin Cooling System maintains the cooling temperature of the contact point to provide the most comfortable and reliable operation possible.
+SOLARI’s Skin Cooling System maintains a cool temperature of the contact point to provide the most comfortable and reliable operation possible.

 How Does IPL Work to Treat Rosacea?

 While rosacea cannot be completely cured, it can be effectively controlled with IPL.
-The intense pulse of light increases the temperature of oxyhemoglobin in the blood which destroys damaged capillaries near the surface of the skin.
+The intense light pulses increase the temperature of oxyhemoglobin in the blood which destroys damaged capillaries near the surface of the skin.
 It also causes visible blood vessels to constrict and shrink.
 Both actions work together to reduce the appearance of redness and irritation caused by rosacea.
-This in turn reduces pimples and bumps and calms the irritation and itchiness which often accompanies this skin disorder.
+This in turn reduces pimples and bumps and calms the irritation and itchiness which often accompany this skin disorder.

 How long does it take to work?